Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 * ```2.x``` to support Elastic 2.x
 * ```5.x``` to support Elastic 5.x

-_Currently the Driver interfaces as not marked as API, and can be changed to adapt to future needs._
+_Currently the Driver interfaces are not marked as API, and can be changed to adapt to future needs._

 **Note:** When using Elasticsearch 5.x changes to the types may need to be done in your mapping.
 More information on the [mapping in ElasticSearch 5.x](Documentation/ElasticMapping-5.x.md).